Last revision: May 23, 2019

 All Court entities are still players and are required to follow Vox Populi rules.

 Staff are players who have applied for and been accepted into a server rank by the server owners; Zombiemold and LatinGoddess.
 There are two entities within Staff: Disciplinary and Non-Disciplinary.
 Disciplinary Staff are members who are responsible for maintaining and enforcing the Vox Populi rules.
-The ranks within Disciplinary Staff include: Helper, Elite, Mod, and Admin.
+The ranks within Disciplinary Staff include: Chat Moderator, Enforcer, and Admin.
 Disciplinary Staff may work directly with Court to assist with case research if strictly necessary.
 Such research includes player activity reviews and the instances outlined within the Constitution.

 Non-Disciplinary Staff are members of the Staff team with specific server roles not pertaining to enforcement.
 Project Managers, Game Mechanics, PR Specialists, and other ranks fall within non-disciplinary.
 Non-disciplinary Staff interact with Court at a player level only and are not permitted to assist with any tasks that would fall within Disciplinary Staff’s duties.